 I am already intrigued by the intro.

 Like a Janus Head, Arlechino first starts with some of the typical, symphonically styled lines that we are used to.
-Starting off a little like Nightwish‘s Imaginaerum, only the song structure is very different.
+This starts of a little like Nightwish‘s Imaginaerum, only the song structure is very different.
 But then – bang – Black Metal infused Gothic Metal rolls off the tape.
 With a friggin’ tremolo to boot, double bass beats and genuine growls.
-This stopped me in my tracks, when selecting albums for the pipeline.
+This stopped me in my tracks when selecting albums for the pipeline.
 I was already about to get up and leave to go places.
 But after this start, I sat the fuck back down like a good boy!
 No kidding, this really happened.

 The highlights after that?

 Some Gothic style Fishing will come your way.
 Now I like the slightly dissonant style of this track.
 But Beyond Knowing – an older track – will really crunch its way into your consciousness, just to prove that the Beauty and the Beast concept can be good if used with care.